cgroll/slides/slide_srcs/assetMgmt.md

 ### Univariate

+- univariate GARCH modeling for portfolio returns

-- in reality not possible: weights change
+In reality not possible:

+- due to price changes weights change over time: fixed weights strategy not possible without rebalancing

 - TODO: how much do weights change
 - adapt for turnover?

 ### Multivariate

-- changing weights can be taken into account
-- without changing distributions: can be done
-- with changing distributions: how do multivariate distributions change?

-### Aligning long and short term optimization targets

-- how does a yearly target translate into a weekly target?

-###

-Calculating long term risk:

-- due to price changes weights change over time: fixed weights strategy not possible without rebalancing
-- univariate GARCH modeling for portfolio returns not correct
 - correct simulation algorithm:
 	- multivariate modeling and simulation
 	- simulate weight changes

-- problematic:
+- without changing distributions: can be done
+- with changing distributions: how do multivariate distributions change?

+### Problems current approach

 - square-root-of-time scaling with given conditional moments
 - example: high-volatility sigmas and square-root-of-time scaling will pretend that sigmas will stay high for the whole period

 # Estimation